dvidelabs/poly.shell/doc/api/shell.md

 `shell.promptPassword` in isolation before kicking off a host of concurrent shell commands.

-### shell.log

-Property that can be read and set.
-Enables similar top `options.log`.

-### shell.options

-The options given as input.
-Gives access to a copy of site configuration when the shell is created by a job action, see `jobs()`.

-### shell.remote

-A read-only flag that is true if the shell is running on a remote system.
-Set if `options.host` has been specified.
+Returns the Node.js child process object.

 ### shell.upload(sources, dest, [cb])

-Calls rsyncup with the arguments ['-azP', '--delete'].
+Calls upsync with the arguments ['-azP'].

-    Warning: 'dest' will have all files removed that do not match the source list.

 ### shell.download(sources, dest, [cb])

+Calls downsync with the arguments ['-azP'].

+### shell.upmirror(sources, dest, [cb])

-Calls rsyncdown with the arguments ['-azP', '--delete'].
+Calls upsync with the arguments ['-azP', '--delete'].

     Warning: 'dest' will have all files removed that do not match the source list.

+### shell.downmirror(sources, dest, [cb])

+Calls downsync with the arguments ['-azP', '--delete'].

+    Warning: 'dest' will have all files removed that do not match the source list.

-### shell.rsyncdown(sources, dest, [args], [cb])
+### shell.downsync(sources, dest, [args], [cb])

 Transfers files from remote system to local system.

-See also `shell.rsyncup`.
+See also `shell.upsync`.

 `args`: flags passed to rsync before `sources`.